laravel/bootcamp.laravel.com/resources/docs/blade/editing-chirps.md

 We'll then update the `update` method to validate the request and update the database.

-Even though we're only displaying the edit button to the author of the Chirp, we still need to make sure the user accessing these routes is authorized.
+Even though we're only displaying the edit button to the author of the Chirp, we still need to make sure the user accessing these routes is authorized:

 ```php filename=app/Http/Controllers/ChirpController.php
 <?php